Hegseth keeps 2 aircraft carriers in Middle East for another week for battle with Yemen's Houthis

 Gen. Erik Kurilla, head of U.S. Central Command, requested that the Truman be extended again, according to officials.
 The San Diego-based USS Carl Vinson aircraft carrier and its strike group arrived in the region a few weeks ago and are operating in the Gulf of Aden.
 The Truman, along with two destroyers and a cruiser in its strike group, is in the Red Sea.

-The officials spoke Friday the condition of anonymity to discuss military operations.
+The officials spoke Friday on the condition of anonymity to discuss military operations.

 The U.S. has increased its attacks on the Houthis, launching daily strikes since March 15, when President Donald Trump ordered a new, expanded campaign.
 He promised to use “overwhelming lethal force” until the Houthis stop their attacks on shipping in the Red Sea, a vital trade corridor.